This post originally appeared on the Hidden Persuaders project website on 22nd October 2019.

 Haney, Craig.
 2015.
 Expert Witness report, Ashker v Brown.
 Accessed on Oct.
 12, 2019 at https://ccrjustice.org/sites/default/files/attach/2015/07/Redacted_Haney%20Expert%20Report.pdf

 Johnson, Donny. n.d.
 “Art came late in my life.”
 Unpublished, cited with permission of the author.

 Johnson, Donny.
 2006.
 “Dungeon Art.”
 12/16-17/06.
 Unpublished, cited with permission of the author.

 Johnson, Donny.
 2008.
 Letter to Steven Kurtz 9/28/08.
 Unpublished, cited with permission of the author.

 Timerman, Jacobo.
 2002.
 Prisoner without a Name, Cell without a Number.
 Trans.
 Toby Talbot.
 Madison: University of Wisconsin Press.

-Lisa Guenther is Queen’s National Scholar at Queen’s University Canada.
+Lisa Guenther is Queen’s National Scholar in Political Philosophy and Critical Prison Studies at Queen’s University Canada.
 She has published widely on the politics and philosophy of carceral spaces.